Interview With Michael (T.J.) Stewart

 By Brian Weis

 Below is an interview with Michael (T.J.)
-Stewart, Director of Golf at Eagle Ridge Resort and Spa.
+Stewart.
 Stewart Managed Clubs for over 27 years in fifteen different countries and had the opportunity along the way to meet, teach, and play with some of the World's most influential leaders.

 When did you start golfing and who introduced you do the game?